SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 created: 2022-12-20T12:33:58.820Z
 guid: 4ed7f75b-927b-4f70-b1f1-954df10a5842
 ---
-Using ticks and crosses with sound effects is a great way for editors to highlight good and bad examples to the audience, but it only works if they are used correctly.
+Sometimes a video editor wants to communicate good and bad examples to the audience, but they aren't sure the best way to do that.
+Ticks and crosses with sound effects are a great way to highlight good and bad examples to the audience, but they only work if used correctly.

 <!--endintro-->

 ❌ Using ticks and crosses with sound effects in the **wrong way may interfere with the audience's understanding of the example**

-✅ Using ticks and crosses in the **right way will help your audience understand the example better and faster**
+✅ Using ticks and crosses in the **right way will help you emphasize an example and aid comprehension of the content**

 <!--endintro-->